generation-org/jwd-final-project/task-7/README.md

 In this step, we'll add an Event Listener to our **Task List**, so that we can check if one of our Task's buttons is clicked.

-Note that we're not adding an Event Listener to the "Mark As Done" buttons, this is because instead of adding Event Listener's to each "Mark As Done" button, we can add a singular Event Listener to the **Task List** and use [DOM Traversal](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#The_document_object_model) to find the Task that was clicked. **DOM Traversal** is the act of using code to _traverse_ up and down the **DOM Tree** to find a specific **DOM Element**.
+Note that we're not adding an Event Listener to the "Done" buttons, this is because instead of adding Event Listener's to each "Done" button, we can add a singular Event Listener to the **Task List** and use [DOM Traversal](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Manipulating_documents#The_document_object_model) to find which Task was clicked. **DOM Traversal** is the act of using code to _traverse_ up and down the **DOM Tree** to find a specific **DOM Element**.

-This way, we can avoid having to add Event Listeners to each and every "Mark As Done" button on the page.
+This way, we can avoid having to add Event Listeners to each and every "Done" button on the page.

-1. Make sure the **Task List** in `index.html` has an id you can use to select it, I went with `tasksList`.
+1. Make sure the **Task List** in `index.html` has an id you can use to select it, I went with `task-list`.

 2. In `js/index.js`, at the bottom of the file, use `querySelector` to select the **Task List** and store it in a variable.